ARRIVING IN SAN FRANCISCO

 GETTING AROUND IN SAN FRANCISCO

 Driving in San Francisco can be difficult, and parking is always a challenge as it is limited everywhere in the city.
 Street parking is at a premium and for very limited hours, and meters now operate seven days a week.
-Parking at the hotel will run you an extra $25 a day if you're a registered guest.
-(For non-hotel guests we'll have a $10 day rate and a $10 night rate at the hotel, with no in and out privileges.)
+Parking at the hotel will run you an extra $30 a day if you're a registered guest.
+(For non-hotel guests we'll have a $15 rate for up to 5 hours, with no in and out privileges.)
 If you don’t absolutely need a car, consider using public transit, or you can always climb into a taxi.
-San Francisco is a very compact city, and a taxi to many destinations will only cost less than $10-$15.
+San Francisco is a very compact city, and a taxi to many destinations will often cost less than $10-$15.

-You're going to enjoy the comfortable rooms with outstanding views, from the Golden Gate to downtown and beyond.
+You're going to enjoy the comfortable remodeled rooms with outstanding views, from the Golden Gate to downtown and beyond.
 There's a casual restaurant and bar on the premises, and many restaurants nearby.
 The cable car stops right next to the hotel.
-And at just $144 per night, this is an excellent value for San Francisco.
+And at $199 per night, this is an excellent value for San Francisco in October.

 San Francisco is a bustling, kooky, warm, friendly, vibrant, outrageous, and sometimes abrasive but always charming city.
 It’s a city of genuine tolerance, where being gay is just a part of the fabric of life.
 There is plenty to do and see in San Francisco, from the standard tourist attractions like Chinatown, Fisherman’s Wharf, the Golden Gate Bridge and Alcatraz, to wonderful neighborhoods to explore, including the Castro, the gay heart of the City.
 Especially if you’ve never been here before, plan on spending some extra days to take in the sights, dine in our fabulous restaurants, and soak in the progressive laissez-faire atmosphere of the city.